Hotmoka/hotmoka/tutorial/Takamaka.md

 import io.hotmoka.beans.values.StorageValue;
 import io.hotmoka.beans.values.StringValue;
 import io.hotmoka.memory.MemoryBlockchain;
+import io.hotmoka.nodes.views.InitializedNode;
+import io.hotmoka.nodes.views.NodeWithAccounts;
-import io.hotmoka.nodes.CodeExecutionException;
+import io.hotmoka.nodes.views.NodeWithJars;

 public class Main {
-  private final static BigInteger _100_000 = BigInteger.valueOf(100_000L);
+  public final static BigInteger GREEN_AMOUNT = BigInteger.valueOf(100_000_000);
-  private final static BigInteger _200_000 = BigInteger.valueOf(200_000L);
+  public final static BigInteger RED_AMOUNT = ZERO;
-  private final static ClassType PERSON = new ClassType("io.takamaka.tests.family.Person");
+  private final static ClassType PERSON = new ClassType("io.takamaka.family.Person");

-  public static void main(String[] args) throws IOException, TransactionException, CodeExecutionException {
+  public static void main(String[] args) throws Exception {
+    io.hotmoka.memory.Config config = new io.hotmoka.memory.Config.Builder().build();
+    Path takamakaCodePath = Paths.get("../io-takamaka-code/target/io-takamaka-code-1.0.0.jar");
+    Path familyPath = Paths.get("../family/target/family-0.0.1-SNAPSHOT.jar");

-    MemoryBlockchain blockchain = MemoryBlockchain.of(Paths.get("../io-takamaka-code/target/io-takamaka-code-1.0.jar"), _200_000, _200_000);
+    try (MemoryBlockchain blockchain = MemoryBlockchain.of(config)) {

-    TransactionReference family = blockchain.addJarStoreTransaction(new JarStoreTransactionRequest(
-      blockchain.account(0), // this account pays for the transaction _100_000, // gas provided to the transaction BigInteger.ONE, // gas price
-      blockchain.takamakaCode(), // reference to a jar in the blockchain that includes the basic Takamaka classes Files.readAllBytes(Paths.get("../family/target/family-0.0.1-SNAPSHOT.jar")), // bytes containing the jar to install blockchain.takamakaCode() // dependency
+      InitializedNode initialized = InitializedNode.of(blockchain, takamakaCodePath, GREEN_AMOUNT, RED_AMOUNT);
+      NodeWithJars nodeWithJars = NodeWithJars.of(blockchain, initialized.keysOfGamete().getPrivate(), familyPath);
+      NodeWithAccounts nodeWithAccounts = NodeWithAccounts.of(blockchain, initialized.keysOfGamete().getPrivate(), BigInteger.valueOf(100_000), BigInteger.valueOf(200_000));

+      // call the constructor of Person and store in albert the new object in blockchain StorageReference albert = blockchain.addConstructorCallTransaction(new ConstructorCallTransactionRequest(
+        Signer.with(blockchain.signatureAlgorithmForRequests(), nodeWithAccounts.privateKey(0)),
+        nodeWithAccounts.account(0),
+        ZERO,
+        BigInteger.valueOf(10_000),
+        panarea(1),
+        nodeWithJars.jar(0),
+        new ConstructorSignature(PERSON, ClassType.STRING, INT, INT, INT),
+        new StringValue("Albert Einstein"), new IntValue(14), new IntValue(4), new IntValue(1879)
       ));

-    Classpath classpath = new Classpath(family, true);

-    StorageReference albert = blockchain.addConstructorCallTransaction(new ConstructorCallTransactionRequest(
-      blockchain.account(0), // this account pays for the transaction _100_000, // gas provided to the transaction BigInteger.ONE, // gas price
-      classpath, // reference to family-0.0.1-SNAPSHOT.jar and its dependency io-takamaka-code-1.0.jar
-      new ConstructorSignature(PERSON, ClassType.STRING, INT, INT, INT), // constructor Person(String,int,int,int)
-      new StringValue("Albert Einstein"), new IntValue(14), new IntValue(4), new IntValue(1879) // actual arguments
-    ));

       StorageValue s = blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        // signer on behalf of the second account Signer.with(blockchain.signatureAlgorithmForRequests(), nodeWithAccounts.privateKey(1)),

+        // the second account pays for the transaction nodeWithAccounts.account(1),

-      blockchain.account(1), // this account pays for the transaction _100_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        // nonce: we know this is the first transaction with nodeWithAccounts.account(1) ZERO,

+        // gas provided to the transaction
+        BigInteger.valueOf(10_000),

+        // gas price
+        panarea(1),

-      classpath, // reference to family-0.0.1-SNAPSHOT.jar and its dependency io-takamaka-code-1.0.jar
+        // reference to family-0.0.1-SNAPSHOT.jar and its dependency io-takamaka-code-1.0.0.jar
+        nodeWithJars.jar(0),

+        // method to call: String Person.toString()
-      new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING), // method String Person.toString()
+        new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING),

-      albert // receiver of toString()
+        // receiver of the method to call albert
       ));

-    // prints the result of the call System.out.println(s);
+      // print the result of the call System.out.println(s);
     }
   }
+}
 ```

 Look at the call to `addInstanceMethodCallTransaction()` appended at its end.
-This time, we let the second account `blockchain.account(1)` pay for the transaction.
+This time, we let the second account `nodeWithAccounts.account(1)` pay for the transaction.
-We specify to resolve method `Person.toString()` using `albert` as receiver
+We require to resolve method `Person.toString()` using `albert` as receiver
-(the type `ClassType.STRING` is instead the return type of the method) and
+(the type `ClassType.STRING` is the return type of the method) and
 to run the resolved method.
 The result is stored in
 `s`, that we subsequently print on the standard output.
 If you run class `Main`, you will see the following on the screen: